Google Cloud CDN – Content Delivery Network

 • Cache Eviction

-• Cloud CDN removes or evicts content to insert new content once the it reaches its capacity
+• Cloud CDN removes or evicts content to insert new content once the cache reaches its capacity.

 • Cache Expiration